TeoField-Marsham/Embedded_Systems_Group3/README.md

 #### Running the project yourself

-To run our project yourself, you simply need the code contained in this Github repository and the hardware components list specified in our [hardware section](#hardware).
+To run our project yourself, you simply need the code contained in this Github repository and the hardware components specified in our [hardware section](#hardware).

-WRITE ABOUT CHECKING OUR CIRCUIT DIAGRAMS FOR THE HARDWARE SETUP AND THEN JUST GIVE VERY BASIC INSTRUCTIONS SO ANYONE COULD REPLICATE OUR SETUP

-ALSO MENTION THAT COMMENTS IN THE CODE MENTION WHICH EXTENSIONS TO INSTALL AND WHERE TO FILL IN YOUR EMAIL INFO AND WIFI INFO

-AND MENTION THAT THE lora_projectsender REQUIRES NO CHANGES BY THE USER TO WORK
+Before starting make sure you have Arduino IDE installed on a computer and that the `Tools/Board:` is set to "ESP32 Dev Module".
+Additionally when plugging in boards, make sure to select the right COM port under `Tools/Port:`.

+**Step 1:**
+- Replicate the mailbox module and house module.
+The complete list of hardware components for each module can be found in the [hardware section](#hardware).
+Once you have all of the components, use the circuit diagrams and images to assemble each module.
+- Make sure the power bank is fully charged.

+**Step 2:**
+- Clone this repository.

+**Step 3:**
+- Plug the mailbox module's esp32 into your laptop (detach the power bank for this).
+- Copy the lora_projectsender into Arduino IDE (no edits to code required).
+- Compile and upload the code onto the esp32, detach the esp32 from the laptop and reattach the power bank.

+**Step 4:**
+- Plug the house module's esp32 into your laptop.
+- Copy the lora_projectreciever into Arduino IDE.
+Read the code: download any libraries specified in the comments and fill out all fields the comments specify you to fill out.
+- Compile and upload the code onto the esp32.

+**Step 5:**
+- Place the mailbox module in your mailbox as far back as you can making sure the sensor is pointing towards the slot.

+CONTINUE ON FROM HERE